Amcache ProgramId explained: the 44-character application identity

 Not a unique-per-host identifier#

-A common mistake is to assume ProgramId identifies a specific install.
+Common mistake: assuming ProgramId identifies a specific install.
 It does not.
 If a user installs Notepad++ on five hosts, those five hosts share one ProgramId for Notepad++.
 To distinguish installs, you need install dates, sources, or paths in addition to ProgramId.

-Where ProgramId lives in AmcacheParser's output#
+Where ProgramId lives in AmcacheParser#

 AmcacheParser exposes ProgramId in every category CSV that has it: